70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 St. Mark's Basilica, Venice

 St Mark’s Basilica is an iconic cathedral in the heart of Venice, Italy.
-It was initially built in the 9th century to house the relics of St. Mark.
+It was originally built in the 9th century to house St. Mark’s relics.
 It has since undergone numerous renovations and additions, resulting in a unique blend of architectural styles that reflects the city’s diverse cultural influences.

 Other must-see features of the basilica include the intricate marble floors, the four bronze horses originally looted from Constantinople, and the ornate exterior decorations.

-You should also take time to explore the adjacent Piazza San Marco (St. Mark’s Square), one of the most iconic landmarks in Venice and a hub of activity in the city.
+You should also explore the adjacent Piazza San Marco (St. Mark’s Square), one of the most iconic landmarks in Venice and a hub of activity.
 St. Mark’s Basilica is a remarkable monument showcasing Venice’s artistic and cultural wealth.
 It is a must-visit destination for anyone traveling to Italy.

 Recommended Reading: Is Venice Worth Visiting?
 Your Essential Travel Guide